yourdash-app/yourdash/notes.md

 # Current Project Notes

-( this is for random notes which may or may not be relevant to the project in it's current state)
+( this is for random notes which may or may not be relevant to the project in its current state)

 ## Notes